 The supplier shall inform the exporter or trader concerned immediately where the long-term supplier’s declaration is not valid in relation to some or all consignments of goods supplied and to be supplied.

 The consignment-specific declaration can be included on the commercial invoice or other commercial document (e.g. the delivery note).

 A long-term supplier’s declaration is submitted as a separate document, which can be drafted by the declarant company using their own form and according to the template.
 The language in the long-term supplier’s declaration must be the same as the language used in the other documents regarding the trade (e.g. the invoice).

-Specific instructions (with time limits) on how to issue information certificates INF 4 are presented in article 64-66 in the Commission issued Implementing Regulation (EU) 2015/2447.
+Specific instructions, including time limits, on the issuing of information certificates INF 4 are presented in articles 64–66 of the Commission Implementing Regulation (EU) 2015/2447.